 This handy little book has been written by Simon Beames, Robbie Nicol and Pete Higgins, who are all based at the Outdoor Education department at Edinburgh University.
 The forward was written by Richard Louv as it is a book written for an international audience of teachers.
 Juliet was the critical friend providing ongoing feedback and thoughts as the book was being written.
 It was a rare privilege indeed.

 This series of case studies highlights woodlands as a rich context and resource for learning.
 For example involving parents in community action, developing woodlands for play at lunchtimes and using Forest School as part of an Intermediate Biology course in S4.
 The case studies cover early years, primary and secondary sectors.
-This work was funded by Forestry Commission Scotland and is available to read on the Education Scotland website.
+This work was funded by Forestry Commission Scotland.

 This contract involved going through all Curriculum for Excellence experiences and outcomes and coding them to ensure that outdoor learning opportunities were identified at each level.
 These can be viewed on the Education Scotland website.

 This free guide is written to aid teachers in getting outdoors with pupils, exploring their local area and finding out more about the Earth.
 It was jointly written by Juliet Robertson and Angus Miller.
 It’s suitable for early years through to upper primary and relevant to any country or climate.
 Juliet was also involved in putting together the Ice Age Free CPD events in 2009 with Catherine Morgan and Ginger Franklin on behalf of SESEF.